zekeriyyaa/Traffic-Data-Analysis-with-Apache-Spark-Based-on-Mobile-Robot-Data/README.md

 #### [Data-Analysis-with-Spark](https://github.com/zekeriyyaa/Traffic-Data-Analysis-with-Spark/tree/master/Data-Analysis-with-Spark)

 ATV generates current position and speed data 150 times per minute.
-And these data store MongoDB database as a **packet**.
-Each packet has position, speed, datetime and ID datas as shown below.
-In addition, some information about the way which is AGV is travel on is received from MsSQL database. <br/>
+And these data store MongoDB database as a **document**.
+Each document has position, speed, datetime and ID datas as shown below.
+In addition, some information about the way is obtained from the MSSQL database. <br/>

-MongoDB packet instance:
+MongoDB document instance:
 > <img src=https://github.com/zekeriyyaa/Traffic-Data-Analysis-with-Spark/blob/master/images/mongodb.png width="240px" height="200px"/>

 **Using these datas, five analysis that is shown below is made:**